WokLibCodeClub/SpaceRace/step02-create_rock/readme.md

 ***Note: the code below will be placed in the `========== Rocks ==============` part of the code.***

-Can you write a function with the name `create_rock` which creates a Turtle object called ```rock```, tells it to use the `asteroid.png` image and to take the pen up.
+Can you write a function with the name `create_rock` which creates a Turtle object called ```rock```, tells it to use the `asteroid.png` image and to take the pen up?
 (The solution is below, but have a go at writing your code *before* you look at the solution.)

 <details><summary>Show code</summary>